vuejs/vue-cli/README.md

 The shorthand repo notation is passed to [download-git-repo](https://github.com/flipxfx/download-git-repo) so you can also use things like `bitbucket:username/repo` for a Bitbucket repo and `username/repo#branch` for tags or branches.

-If you would like to download from a private repository use the `--clone` flag and the cli will use `git clone` so your SHH keys are used.
+If you would like to download from a private repository use the `--clone` flag and the cli will use `git clone` so your SSH keys are used.

 ### Local Templates